merkle-open/SitecoreBlog/docs/_posts/2022-02-14-sugde-virtual-meeting-february-2022.md

 ### Conclusion

-Overall, OrderCloud is not a system that you're going to implement for mid-size shops and the typical need, that nearly everything is prepared.
+Overall, OrderCloud is not a system that you're going to implement for mid-size shops and the typical need, where nearly everything is prepared.
 It's more of a framework for creating large integrations with multiple services around it.
 For example, the Portal Dashboard doesn't come with an editor-friendly UI for managing product data, etc. Systems like OrderCloud are mainly used as middleware, product configurations are done in other systems.

 ## A first look into Sitecore CDP